christhekeele/inquisitive/README.md

 Inquisitive provides String, Array, and Hash subclasses with dynamic predicate methods that allow you to interrogate the most common Ruby datastructures in a readable, friendly fashion.
 It's the inevitable evolution of ActiveSupport's `StringInquirer`.

-It also allows you to auto-instanciate and read inquisitive datastructures straight from your `ENV` hash through the `Inquisitive::Environment` module.
+It also allows you to elegantly interrogate your `ENV` hash through the `Inquisitive::Environment` module.

 Inquisitive will try to use ActiveSupport's `HashWithIndifferentAccess`, but if that cannot be found it will bootstrap itself with a minimal, well-tested version extracted from ActiveSupport 4.0.